Configuring the Puppet Enterprise Console to Use a Custom SSL Certificate

 /opt/puppetlabs/server/data/console-services/certs/.
 (Note that if you have a split install, this directory is on the PE console node.)

-Use the console to edit the parameters of the
+Use the PE console to set the edit the parameters of the

-a.
-Click Classification, and in the PE Infrastructure group, select the PE Console group.
+b.
+From the Classification page, select the PE Console group.

 - Kick off a Puppet run.
-(If you have a split install, the Puppet run needs to happen on the PE console node.)
+(Note that if you have a split install, the Puppet run needs to happen on the PE console node.)